sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 Hosts inside a VPC will directly send traffic to any other host within it's defined network.
-For networks beyond their VPC subnet (such as our 172.16.0.0/12) network will send their traffic to their default gateway which is the VPC router.
+For networks beyond their VPC subnet (such as our `172.16.0.0/12`) network will send their traffic to their default gateway which is the VPC router.
 These routers are configurable within the AWS web console by going to the `VPC` section, finding the relevant VPC you're using and clicking on the link to your `Main Route Table`.

-Under the `Routes` subtab on the selected Route Table, click on the `Edit routes` button.
+Under the `Routes` sub-tab on the selected Route Table, click on the `Edit routes` button.
 Add `172.16.0.0/12` as a destination to the routes.
 Click on the `Target` drop down, choose `Instance` and find your VPC tunnel host in the list.
 Click `Save Routes` and allow a minute or two for the route to update.